Waterford Turkish Bath(s) Company Limited

 The company seems to have owned the baths until some time between 1910 and 1912.

-Information is from the front page of a prospectus (c.1860) unless specifically footnoted
+All unfootnoted information is taken from the front page of a prospectus (c.1860).

 Objects include: the erection of a Turkish Bath in Waterford